How to Get the Full Climbing Set in “The Legend of Zelda: Breath of the Wild”

 The Legend of Zelda: Breath of the Wild, or Zeruda no Densetsu in Japanese, is an open world adventure game fun for children and adults alike that was released on the Nintendo Switch in 2017.
 Long-term Zelda fans and new players are enjoying exploring the rich world, collecting items, and gathering strength in order to defeat Calamity Ganon, a disaster that threatens to destroy the world.

 After a hundred-year slumber, Link has awoken with no memory and told he must save the land from destruction.
 There are many things Link can do in the world; the most important of which is finding and solving shrine puzzles, following storyline quests, and upgrading his weapons and armor.

 A very important set of armor scattered throughout the land is the Climbing Set, which includes the Climbing Boots, the Climber's Bandanna, and Climbing Gear.
-Climbing cliffs and walls is an essential part to this game, one that Link needs to constantly upgrade his stamina wheel for.
+Climbing cliffs and walls is an essential part of this game, so Link needs to constantly upgrade his stamina wheel.
 However, stamina isn't always enough.

 By collecting and upgrading the pieces of the Climbing Set, Link can climb much more quickly, and once you've got it, you'll wonder how you lived without it!
 This article is a guide on finding and upgrading each piece of the Climbing Set.

 Arguably the easiest of the three to get, the Climber's Bandanna can be found in Ree Dahee Shrine, which is in the Dueling Peaks region of Hyrule, near Kakariko Village. follow the river and it's on the north side, tucked on a small cliff.